Ronaldo axed from Man Utd squad to face Chelsea after Spurs tantrum

 The 37-year-old star reportedly told United manager Erik ten Hag that he did not want to come on as a late substitute.

-Ten Hag said after the Tottenham match that he would "deal with" the issue on Thursday.
+Ten Hag said after the Tottenham match that he would "deal with" the issue on Thursday and Ronaldo was seen driving into United's Carrington training headquarters before the announcement of his punishment.

 It was not the first time Ronaldo had shown public dissent at his role in Ten Hag's team's and the United manager has finally responded by wielding the axe.